robertcraven/abagraph/README.md

     ?- set_quiet.

-To output the solutions, as found, to a `.dot` file for visualization with graphviz, use:
+To output the solutions, as found, to a `.dot` file for visualization with `graphviz`, use:

     ?- set_print.